redis/redis-doc/topics/sentinel.md

 * **PING** This command simply returns PONG.
 * **SENTINEL masters** Show a list of monitored masters and their state.
 * **SENTINEL master `<master name>`** Show the state and info of the specified master.
-* **SENTINEL slaves `<master name>`** Show a list of slaves for this master, and their state.
+* **SENTINEL slaves `<master name>`** Show a list of replicas for this master, and their state.
 * **SENTINEL sentinels `<master name>`** Show a list of sentinel instances for this master, and their state.
 * **SENTINEL get-master-addr-by-name `<master name>`** Return the ip and port number of the master with that name.
-If a failover is in progress or terminated successfully for this master it returns the address and port of the promoted slave.
+If a failover is in progress or terminated successfully for this master it returns the address and port of the promoted replica.
 * **SENTINEL reset `<pattern>`** This command will reset all the masters with matching name.
 The pattern argument is a glob-style pattern.
-The reset process clears any previous state in a master (including a failover in progress), and removes every slave and sentinel already discovered and associated with the master.
+The reset process clears any previous state in a master (including a failover in progress), and removes every replica and sentinel already discovered and associated with the master.
 * **SENTINEL failover `<master name>`** Force a failover as if the master was not reachable, and without asking for agreement to other Sentinels (however a new version of the configuration will be published so that the other Sentinels will update their configurations).
 * **SENTINEL ckquorum `<master name>`** Check if the current Sentinel configuration is able to reach the quorum needed to failover a master, and the majority needed to authorize the failover.
 This command should be used in monitoring systems to check if a Sentinel deployment is ok.
 * **SENTINEL flushconfig** Force Sentinel to rewrite its configuration on disk, including the current Sentinel state.
 Normally Sentinel rewrites the configuration every time something changes in its state (in the context of the subset of the state which is persisted on disk across restart).
 However sometimes it is possible that the configuration file is lost because of operation errors, disk failures, package upgrade scripts or configuration managers.
 In those cases a way to to force Sentinel to rewrite the configuration file is handy.
 This command works even if the previous configuration file is completely missing.